norcams/iaas/docs/security/documentation.rst

   volumes that would otherwise be persistent resources in a traditional IT system.*

-The UH-IaaS infrastructure is, from hardware and up, managed completely by the UH-IaaS group, and therefore independent of each institution.
+The NREC infrastructure is, from hardware and up, managed completely by the NREC group, and therefore independent of each institution.
 Except for networking interface and physical hardware management, there are no dependencies on the institutions.
 Links to infrastructure documentation: